maybebyte/anthesis/local-authoritative-dns.md

 include: /var/unbound/etc/unbound.conf.lan
 ```

-Then, create the file and add these contents to it.
-It defines one host,
+After writing those changes, create the included file and add these
-`peterepeat.home.arpa`.
+contents to it.
 Be sure to adjust things as needed.

 ```
 # Allow home.arpa to contain private addresses (RFC1918).